TheEucatastrophe/starwardodyssey/SRD/origins.md

 | 4 | **One Mind**.
 One consciousness controls thousands of “yous” independently. |
 | 5 | **Cosmic Accident**.
 Space winds, cosmic rays, whatever it was, it awakened your mind. |
 | 6 | **Synthetic Selection**.
 Your kind were abandoned and left to evolve into an intelligent lifeform. |

 Roll **1d6** to determine the type of synth you are.

 ### 1 Utility Bot
 Utility bots are responsible for the maintenance of complex machinery and communications with computer systems.

 **You Get:**
 - TO BE ADDED
 - Computer Linguist.
 You can access computer systems from a distance through audible bleeps and bloops.

 ### 2 Security Drone
 Equipped with state of the art suppression tools, security drones offer civic protection and first response services.

 **You Get:**
 - TO BE ADDED
 - Threat Sensors.
 You can never be surprised by an encounter.

 ### 3 Combat Unit
 Loaded with an entire arsenal, these killing machines are often deployed to the front lines of galactic conflicts.

 **You Get:**
 - TO BE ADDED
 - Weapon Mounts.
 Attach up to 2 weapons to your body, taking up no inventory slots.

 ### 4 Protocol Android
 Programmed with enhanced personality matrices, androids are perfectly suited to socially engage with organic beings.

 **You Get:**
 - TO BE ADDED
 - Empath Module.
 Detect when someone you are talking to is lying.

 ### 5 Virtual Presence
-Designed as digital assistants and companions, VPs can hop from device to device, roaming free through cyberspace.
+Designed as virtual assistants and companions, VPs can hop from device to device, roaming free through cyberspace.

 **You Get:**
 - TO BE ADDED
 - Digitally Untethered.
 You can occupy any vacant computer on your network, but you can only have 1 HD.
 Rolling your HD determines whether or not you can escape to another computer when Hit.